google-deepmind/mujoco/doc/XMLreference.rst

 :at:`kv`: :at-val:`real, "0"`
    Damping applied by the actuator.
    When using this attribute, it is recommended to use the implicitfast or implicit :ref:`integrators<geIntegration>`.

+.. _actuator-position-timeconst:

+:at:`timeconst`: :at-val:`real, "0"`
+   Time-constant of the first-order filter.
+If larger than zero, the actuator uses the :at:`filterexact` :ref:`dynamics type<actuator-general-dyntype>`, if zero (the default) no filter is used.

 .. _actuator-position-inheritrange: